i-like-robots/react-tag-autocomplete/readme.md

 #### onExpand (optional)

-Callback function called when the listbox is expanded.
+Callback function called when the listbox expands.
+Receives no arguments.

+#### onFocus (optional)

+Callback function called when the component gains focus.
 Receives no arguments.

 #### onInput (optional)